- Scholarship in 2017 at University of Oxford

-Alex is currently reading his joint DPhil & PhD degrees at the University of Oxford, working with Prof. Mark Sansom, before relocating to Scripps Research (California) in late 2020 working with Prof Andrew Ward.
+Alex is currently reading his joint DPhil & PhD degrees at the University of Oxford, working with Prof. Mark Sansom, and Scripps Research (California) working with Prof Andrew Ward.
 Alex receives his major funding from the prestigious Skaggs-Oxford Scholarship, with additional support from the Croucher Foundation.
 He graduated with a MSc ETH in Biology (Structural Biology & Biophysics) from the Swiss Federal Institute of Technology Zurich (ETH Zürich).
 Prior to that, he read a BSc in Biochemistry at University College London with First Class Honours (Dean's List) and was the top of the class.

 Alex has developed a strong interest in Structural Biology & Biophysics since his final year of undergraduate.
 He carried out his Undergraduate Research Project at Prof. Carolyn Moores' lab at Birkbeck, University of London investigating a microtubule-interacting protein.
 Alex also worked on other microtubule cytoskeleton projects during summer vacations, with Dr Thomas Surrey's group at Cancer Research UK London (now The Francis Crick Institute) and with Dr Etsuko Muto's group at RIKEN Brain Science Institute in Tokyo.